 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor’s degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.

-Application – Submit the Graduate School application online.
+- Application – Submit the Graduate School Admissions online.
+Application fee: $75 Domestic/$100 International

-Test Scores – Send recent official entrance test scores (less than five years old) to the graduate school.
+- Entrance Exam Scores-Send recent official entrance test scores (less than five years old) to the graduate school.
 UGA institutional code for ETS reporting: 5813

 - International applicants must also submit TOEFL or IELTS scores.